 7. After modification, you will need to restart the kdump service using the command service kdump restart.

-9. You will noticed now after the reboot that a vmcore file has been created in the /var/crash directory.
+9. You will notice now after the reboot that a vmcore file has been created in the /var/crash directory.

 10. The size of the vmcore depends on the consequence of the crash.
 In this simulation its just 19M.
-It also depend on the kernel activity during the time of the crash.
+It also depends on the kernel activity during the time of the crash.